statbiophys/thymic_development_2022/README.md

 In order to reproduce the plots:

+1) Extract all '.tar' files in this folder.

-1) Install the Required Packages (see section below).
+2) Install the Required Packages (see section below).

-2) Run the corrispondent Jupyter notebook.
+3) Run the corrispondent Jupyter notebook.

 ## Required Packages